ArikReuter/TopicGPT/README.md

 While traditional topic models extract topics as simple lists of top-words, such as ["Lion", "Leopard", "Rhino", "Elephant", "Buffalo"], TopicGPT offers rich and dynamic topic representations that can be intuitively understood, extensively investigated and modified in various ways via a simple text commands.

 More specifically, it provides the following core functionalities:
-- Identification of clusters of documents and topword extraction
+- Identification of clusters of documents and top-word extraction
 - Generation of detailed and informative topic descriptions
 - Extraction of detailed information about topics via Retrieval-Augmented-Generation (RAG)
 - Comparison of topics
-- Splitting and Combining of identified topics
+- Splitting and combining of identified topics
 - Addition of new topics based on keywords
 - Deletion of topics

-It is further possible, to directly interact with TopicGPT via prompting and without explizit calling of functions (a GPT decides which functionality to use).
+It is further possible, to directly interact with TopicGPT via prompting and without explicitly calling  functions - a GPT autonomously decides which functionality to use).

+## Installation

-### Example use
+## Example

 In the following example, the usage of a few functions on the 20 Newsgroups corpus is demonstrated (https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html).
 It is assumed that embeddings of the respective corpus and the repsective vocabulary have already been computed by using the class "GetEmbeddings.py" from this repository.